rxin/db-readings/README.md

 # Readings in Databases

 A list of papers essential to understanding databases and building new data systems.
+The list is curated and maintained by Reynold Xin ([@rxin](http://twitter.com/rxin))

 ## <a name='TOC'>Table of Contents</a>